dimastatz/cyberactive/README.md

   1. <b>Cloud Native Mindset:</b> Build loosely coupled, resilient, manageable, and observable software.
 Change the platform frequently and predictably with minimal toil.
 Automate everything.
   2. <b>Validated Learning:</b> Future is unknown, learn through experimentation.
 Deliver as fast as possible and find what works best.
   3. <b>Asynchronous Communication:</b> Work from anywhere you want and communicate asynchronously.
 We have a <b>written down</b> and transparent culture of knowledge sharing.
   4. <b>Lean Engineering:</b> Eliminate waste.
 If some tool or activity could be bypassed or the result could be achieved without it, it is waste.
-Examples: using Jira over Github for bug tracking, using Confluent over Github for documentation, using Java and Go for backend development, etc.
+Examples: using Jira over Github for bug tracking, using Confluent over Github for documentation, using both Java and Go for backend development, etc.
   5. <b>Giving Back:</b> Share knowledge and give back to the tech community by blogging, contributing to open source products.